-There are many ways to improve your financial situation.
+There are many ways to improve your financial situation: increasing your income, decreasing your spending, getting out of debt, etc.

 Today, I will be sharing with you nine ways to start saving money – and all of these are strategies you can put into action today.